The Perfect Combination

 MJM boats have proven to be fast and seaworthy — I recently ran the 53zi from Newport, R.I., to Boston doing 35 knots the whole way.
 The ride was remarkably smooth, and docking was a cinch, thanks to the boat’s feathery displacement; it’s easy to push and pull off pilings when your boat isn’t carting around extra baggage.

 Not surprisingly, the hulls are of utmost importance to the Johnstones.
-“Doug Zurn takes the transom deadrise and runs it a third of the way up the boat,” Bob Johnstone says.
+The transom deadrise runs a third of the way up the boat,” Bob Johnstone says.
 “And then it transitions to a sharper 55 degrees forward.
 Our boats you could put on autopilot running down 6 to 8-foot seas and read a book.”

 It’s this seaworthiness that MJM believes makes the boats stand out from a crowded pack in the Down East niche.
 “We’re not building dayboats,” says Peter Johnstone.
 “Our customers really cruise; they really run their boats.”